 (4) The dollar amounts reported in column (e) represent the average amount of "compensation actually paid" to the named executive officers as a group (excluding Mr. Fernandez), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the named executive officers as a group (excluding Mr. Fernandez) during the applicable year.
-In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the named executive officers as a group (excluding Mr. Fernandez) during the same methodology described above in Note (2):
+In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the named executive officers as a group (excluding Mr. Fernandez) for each year to determine the compensation actually paid, using the same methodology described above in Note (2):

+Average

-Average Reported Summary
+Reported Summary

 Compensation Average Compensation

-Table Tota for Average Actually Paid to
+Table Total for Average Actually Paid to

 Non-PEO Reported Average Equity Non-PO

 Year NEOs (\$) Value of Equity Awards (\$) Award Adjustments ^(a) (\$) NEOs (\$)

-2022 499,484 (296,708) - 202,776
+2022 499,484 (296,708) 202,776

 2021 1,345,416 (1,107,666) 3,212,828 3,450,578